 Karmøy, June.
 Bringing Viking history and culture to life, this festival in the coastal community of Karmøy, half-way between Bergen and Stavanger, is the largest of its kind in this part of Norway.
-Taking place in a reconstructed Viking settlement, the Viking festival, which centres around a big market, offers archery workshops, Viking music, Viking arts and crafts, Viking food, storytelling, sports and more.
-Next: 5-8 June 2014.
+Taking place in a reconstructed Viking settlement, the Viking festival, which centers around a big market, offers archery workshops, Viking music, Viking arts and crafts, Viking food, storytelling, sports and more.
+Next: June 5-8 2014.

 Grieg in Bergen

 Bergen, June-August.
 This 10-week festival, which celebrated its 17th year in 2013, is Bergen's largest event for classical music, with some 40 concerts taking place in Korskirken (The Church of the Cross) between June and August.
 Next: To be announced.
 Read more about the Grieg in Bergen Festival.

 Oslo, June.
 Started back in 1992, the Norwegian Wood Festival is now Norway's top rock music festival – and a highlight of the summer calendar.
 The festival, held in Frognerbadet in western Oslo, attracts big names – Alanis Morisette, Mark Knopfler, Nick Cave and the Foo Fighters (among many others) have all performed here in recent years.
 Next: June 12-14 2014.
 Read more about the Norwegian Wood Festival.

 Harstad, June.
 First held in 1965, this festival is the region's largest cultural event, reflecting the many faces of Arctic Norway, and its cultural links to the outside world, through music, theatre, dance and art exhibitions, as well as performances for children.
 Next: June 21-28 2014.
 Read more about the Arts Festival of Northern Norway.